Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto_secnumcloud/guide.en-gb.md

 Before starting any VM replication or failover test, your Hosted Private Cloud network must be ready to receive the workloads.
 This includes replicating the source structure, creating the right segments, and preparing firewall rules.

-### Step 5.1: Recreate your VLANs and segments
+### Step 5.1: Recreate your segments

+In SecNumCloud environments, VLAN-backed segments and vRack are not available.

-When your HPC is delivered, it comes with a default distributed virtual switch and at least one VLAN.
-You can add your own VLANs via the `vRack`{.action}.
+When your HPC is delivered, it comes with a default distributed virtual switch.
+You must use NSX-T overlay segments only.

-If you are using NSX-T, plan your segmentation as follows:

-- Define your segments (VLAN-backed or overlay)
+Use `NSX Manager`{.action} to:

-- Assign each to a corresponding application batch or service zone
+- Create overlay segments for each application batch or service zone
-- Recreate IP addressing schemes as defined in your inventory
+- Reproduce the IP addressing plan from your inventory

-Refer to [NSX-T – First steps](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-01-first-steps) for details on creating segments and assigning them to VMs.
+- Attach segments to the relevant gateways (usually Tier-1)

+Do not expose any segment to the internet.
+Access must be routed through bastions or private VPN links.

 ### Step 5.2: Configure NSX-T routing and gateways

-If using NSX-T, you must define how traffic will route between segments and to the internet:
+In SNC environments, NSX-T gateways are used only for internal routing or secure VPN-based flows.

-- A **Tier-1 Gateway** handles internal routing
+- A **Tier-1 Gateway** handles internal routing between overlay segments
-- A **Tier-0 Gateway** connects your environment to upstream services or external networks

-These gateways are automatically deployed when NSX-T is enabled.
-You can review and modify them in the `NSX Manager`{.action} interface.

-Set up routing and services based on your flow matrix defined in Step 1.
+- **Tier-0 Gateways** may be deployed but only for approved VPN uplinks

+Use the `NSX Manager`{.action} interface to define and manage your gateway configuration.

+No external/public IP connectivity is allowed.

 ### Step 5.3: Prepare firewall rules